Want to grow weed at home?

 - Continue to keep an eye on flowers as a stressed female plant can begin to grow elongated yellow pollen sacs from the center of the bud.
 These ‘bananas’ produce pollen as soon as they emerge.
 Remove or separate them immediately, and if you see too many ‘nanners’, begin harvesting and cut your losses.

 - Now comes the most patience demanding phase, as you wait for a plant to reach maturity.
-How long this takes totally depends on your system.
+How long this takes totally depends on your system and the type of strain you’re growing.
 As a general estimate, it takes about 6 to 12 weeks for Cannabis Sativa to mature.

 - One week before harvesting, only feed the plant with water.
 If you use other nutrients at this time, they can affect the taste when smoking your weed.